The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Discussion

+It is well known that RISS affects flux densities. \cite{Stinebring_2000} found that pulsars with larger DMs had more stable flux densities, suggesting that flux density variations in nearby pulsars were due to propagation effects such as RISS. \cite{Romani} found that scintillation bandwidth and flux should be strongly anticorrelated, given a thin-screen ISM model.
+In addition, both \cite{Stine_corr} and \cite{Bhat_1999b} observed these same correlations, though weaker than those predicted by \cite{Romani}, in different samples of pulsars.
+RISS and DISS are related through flux density, and therefore we might also expect DISS properties to be correlated with flux.

+Despite these predictions and earlier work, we do not find any meaningful correlations between $\tau_{\textrm{d}}$ and flux or $\tau_{\textrm{d}}$ and DM in our data.
+Some also show anti-correlations, although this is likely just due to the small sample of delay measurements relative to $\Delta$DM measurements (e.g., PSRs J2317$+$1439 and J1614$-$2230).

+While the evidence for linear correlations between the flux density variability and both $\tau_{\textrm{d}}$ and DM is rather weak, with Pearson coefficients of $-0.18$ and $-$0.35, respectively, there was moderate evidence for general correlations, with Spearman coefficients of $-$0.64 and $-$0.54, respectively.
+These results are shown in the top and middle panels of Figure \ref{all_cor}.
+This indicates that flux density variability decreases as $\tau_{\textrm{d}}$ and DM increase, likely due to the higher number of scintles at larger DMs.

+We expect that the flux density distributions in Figure \ref{dmx_plots_3} should be exponential at low DMs and small scattering delays and Gaussian at higher DMs and scattering delays \citep{scheuer, hesse} as we transition from small to large numbers of scintles.
+Indeed, most of the pulsars analyzed have low DMs and show exponential flux distributions.
+Pulsars with high DM and high scattering, such as PSRs J0340$+$4130, J0613--0200, and B1937$+$21, all exhibit Gaussian flux density distributions.

+Of the 24 pulsars we analyzed for scattering delay variability at 1500 MHz, seven showed no variation ($\chi_r^2\leq1$), 11 had moderate variations ($1<\chi_r^2\leq10$), and six had significant variations ($\chi_r^2>10$), indicating that scattering delays can be variable among MSPs and are highly dependent on the LOS to each pulsar.
+We also performed the same analysis on the nine pulsars with more than 10 $\tau_{\textrm{d}}$ measurements at 820 MHz.
+Seven of the nine pulsars showed no variation, while the other two showed significant variations.
+Pulsars with at least 10 measurements at both frequencies generally had a similar degrees of variation at both frequencies, although it is unclear if this independence would hold if the observing frequencies were much farther apart.
+The exception to this was PSR J0613--0200, although the level of variability was still high at both frequencies.

+Both the Pearson and Spearman coefficients also indicate greater scattering delay variability for pulsars with higher DMs (see bottom of Figure \ref{all_cor}).
+Note that all of the $\chi_r^2(\tau_{\textrm{d}})$ values are slightly underestimated due to the finite scintle approximation we made in Equation \ref{finite_scintle} in Section \ref{analysis}.

-for a Kolmogorov medium, with $\Delta \nu_{\textrm{d}}$ in MHz \citep{Cordes1986}.
-We calculated $m_{\textrm{b;Kolmogorov}}$ for each pulsar with at least 10 measurements.
-The results are shown in Table \ref{table_chi}.
-Predicted indices range from around 0.1$\lesssim m_{\textrm{b;Kolmogorov}} \lesssim 0.2$, which is in agreement with most of our $m_{\textrm{b;corrected}}$ values.
-As expected, those that disagree with theoretical pre- dictions tend to be biased high, likely either due to excess refraction or an overly simplistic thin screen model.
+Predicted modulation indices range from around 0.1$\lesssim m_{\textrm{b;Kolmogorov}} \lesssim 0.2$, which is in agreement with most of our $m_{\textrm{b;corrected}}$ values.
+As expected, those that disagree with theoretical predictions tend to be biased high, likely either due to excess refraction or an overly simplistic thin screen model.